 Tree Protection Barrier.
 Temporary: Physical barriers installed prior to any clearing and grading activity and/or construction for the purpose of preventing damage to existing trees and understory vegetation.
-These barriers are and set outside of the critical root zone of such vegetation during site_development and construction.
+These barriers are that is set outside of the critical root zone of such vegetation during site for the life of the development and construction.

-Tree Protection Sign: A sign furnished by the Developer upon approval of a tree survey or Tree Permit Tree Preservation Plan that describes prohibited conduct detrimental to trees on site.
+Tree Protection Sign: A sign furnished by the developer upon approval of a tree survey or Tree Permit Tree Preservation Plan that describes prohibited conduct detrimental to trees on site.